 The story of Cox v.
 New Hampshire started in a hall in Manchester, NH on July 8, 1939.
 This location is where Jehovah’s Witnesses gathered to march down the streets and hand out pamphlets.
 However, the municipal court handed down convictions for organizing an unlicensed parade since they did not have a permit.

 This event created a fundamental question about our first amendment rights in America.
-Therefore, making it one of 5 first amendment cases everyone should know.
+Therefore, making it one of our 5 first amendment cases everyone should know.
 It begs the question, does requiring a permit restrict our ability to assemble and speak freely?

 The Supreme Court delivered a unanimous decision on this issue.
 According to their ruling, the government can restrict the time and place speech occurs in the interest of public safety.
 The messaging cannot become subject to regulation, but a gathering of individuals needs to happen in a safe and organized way.